nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 ### Avoiding Chartjunk
 Chartjunk refers to unnecessary or confusing visual elements in charts.
 Stripping these out ensures clarity and understanding.

-## 5. Case Studies

-Using real-world examples can demonstrate the impact of effective data visualization.
-This could include how a well-designed visualization led to a business breakthrough or how it aided in scientific research.

-## 6. Conclusion and Future Trends

-The world of data visualization is ever-evolving.
-With advancements in technology and an increasing amount of data, the tools and techniques will continue to adapt.
-Embracing these changes will be key to conveying information effectively in the future.